Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 This week I am thrilled to announce two new website sponsors.

 Minutemen Cabinets builds and sells hidden gun cabinets.
 Their cabinets look like furniture and come in various sizes and finishes.

 Polar Pure water purification crystals are unique in that they kill viruses.
-Polar Pure is available on Amazon and has an indefinite shelf life.
+Polar Pure is available and has an indefinite shelf life.
 Plus shipping is free for everyone, not just prime members.

 I encourage you to visit all of the website sponsors shown.
 It is fine companies such as this that keep Backdoor Survival 100% free for everyone!